yezhenggeng/homepage/README.md

 Zhenggeng Ye received his Ph.D degree in management science and engineering from Northwestern Polytechnical University(NPU), Xi’an, China in 2021, received his B.E. degree and M.E. degree in mechanical engineering from Henan University of Science and Technology in 2012 and Jilin University in 2015, respectively.
 He is currently an Associate Professor of Industrial Engineering with the School of Management, Zhengzhou University, China.
 He was also a visiting scholar at Department of Industrial and Manufacturing Engineering at the Pennsylvania State University from 2019 to 2021.
 Besides, he was also an assistant engineer at 713 Research Institute of China Shipbuilding Industry Corporation from 2015 to 2018.

 # Professional Activities:
-- Editorial Board Member, Mechanical Manufacturing and Automation,<br>
+- Editorial Board Member：Plos One, Mechanical Manufacturing and Automation,<br>
-- Guest Editor, Plos One,<br>
+- Guest Editor: Plos One,<br>
 - SRSE Technical Program Committee Members (International Conference on System Reliability and Safety Engineering: SRSE); <br>
 - APARM Session Moderator (The Asia-Pacific International Symposium on Advanced Reliability and Maintenance Modelling), QE2MSE Session Moderator (International Conference on Quality, Reliability, Risk, Maintenance, and Safety Engineering: QE2MSE)；<br>
 - IISE (Member)；IEEE Reliability Society (Member)；IEEE Industrial Electronics Society (Member)；IEEE Computational Intelligence Society (Member)；Operations Research Society of China (Member)；Chinese Society of Optimization, Overall Planning and Economic Mathematics（Member）；<br>
-- Refree: Reliability Engineering & System Safety, Quality Technology & Quantitative Management, Journal of Computing and Information Science in Engineering, Forschung im Ingenieurwesen, Journal of Intellectual Capital.<br>
+- Refree: Reliability Engineering & System Safety, Journal of Clearner Production, Quality Technology & Quantitative Management, Journal of Computing and Information Science in Engineering, Forschung im Ingenieurwesen, Journal of Intellectual Capital.<br>

 # Teaching
 《Applied Statistics 》、《Industrial Design Foundation》。